"Gone With The Wind" Removed From HBO Max Due To Racist Depictions

-As demonstrations in support of Black Lives Matter continue across the country and TV shows like The Bachelor are being called to increase their diversity, HBO Max is temporarily removing Gone With The Wind from its streaming service.
+As demonstrations in support of Black Lives Matter continue across the country and TV shows like The Bachelor are being called to increase their diversity, US streaming service HBO Max is temporarily removing Gone With The Wind from its roster.
 This move comes after 12 Years A Slave screenwriter John Ridley wrote an op-ed in the Los Angeles Times asking the network to take it off the platform due its glorification of slavery and racial stereotypes.

 Advertisement